Academic Performance Index (California public schools)

 The Academic Performance Index (API) was a measurement of academic performance and progress of individual schools in California, United States.
 The API was one of the main components of the Public Schools Accountability Act passed by the California State Legislature in 1999.
-It was last updated for the 2012–2013 school year, an on March 15, 2017, the California State Board of Education and the California Department of Education launched a new accountability system to replace the Academic Performance Index to better measure California's education goals.
+It was last updated for the 2012–2013 school year, and on March 15, 2017, the California State Board of Education and the California Department of Education launched a new accountability system to replace the Academic Performance Index to better measure California's education goals.
 The replacement reporting interface is the California School Dashboard.

 API scores

 Numeric Index

 A numeric API score ranged from a low of 200 to a high of 1000.
 The interim statewide API performance target for all schools was 800.
 A school's growth was measured by how well it was moving toward or past that goal.

 An API score was calculated for all students in a school as well as numerous API scores for each subgroup at the school (such as by race, English Learner Status, students with disabilities, and socioeconomically disadvantaged pupils).